-Philippines: Foreign-looking militant dies in suicide attack
+Suicide bomber dies in Philippines; no other casualties

 It was the third known suicide bombing this year by militants linked to the Islamic State group in Sulu, including a deadly Jan.
 27 bombing by an Indonesian militant couple in a Roman Catholic cathedral in the predominantly Muslim province.

+In July, two suicide attackers separately detonated explosives in another military encampment in Indanan, killing the two militants.
+Authorities later confirmed through DNA tests of the remains of the attackers that one was a Filipino, the first known local militant to carry out a suicide attack.

-All the suicide attacks were blamed by the military on the Abu Sayyaf, a small but brutal group that has been the target of ongoing military offensives.
+All the suicide attacks, including Sunday’s explosion, sparked security alarms and were blamed by the military on the Abu Sayyaf, a small but brutal group that has been the target of ongoing military offensives.
 The Abu Sayyaf has been blacklisted by the U.S. and the Philippines as a terrorist organization.